 Fostering local parliament’s public engagement for electoral violence prevention

 Local level consultations, awareness raising and decision-making remain largely underutilized while local communities are often most affected by electoral violence.
-This programmatic options explores ways in which we may enhance systematized, organic and institutionalized platforms for consultations and monitoring, as local parliaments amongst other, may contribute to the prevention of electoral violence.
+This programmatic option explores ways in which we may enhance systematized, organic and institutionalized platforms for consultations and monitoring, as local parliaments amongst other, may contribute to the prevention of electoral violence.

 ACTIVITY